- Traditional music, song and dance in East Anglia

 A look at singing traditions and relationships between the fishing community and visitors.
 Fully illustrated with slides and recordings.

 An illustrated talk and demonstration about the history of the jig doll in the British Isles.
-This is based on the book I co-wrote with collector Pat Pickles, “The Brightest of Entertainers”, which was shortlisted for the Katherine Briggs Award in 2019.
+This is based on the book of the same name which I co-wrote with collector Pat Pickles, and which was shortlisted for the Katherine Briggs Award in 2019.
 Fully illustrated, with slides and historic artefacts.

 - ‘Will the Real Paddy O’Rafferty Please Stand Up’